 The question of restitution is another aspect of colonial relations.
 When it comes to whether nation states, private individuals or societies of origin should get "things" back, one must be aware that there are sometimes conflicts between them.
 In any case, representatives of the former colonial power would make a decision in favor of one side or the other in a current conflict, which would practically mean that there would again be an interference that could be used by the losing side to further intensify the conflict.

 Returns should be used - with the participation of all societies concerned - for apologies and reparations for the mistakes of the colonial period, and there must be a broader debate in Europe and in the countries of origin to better illuminate the various dimensions of art, culture and religion.

-And one more thought: In order to further address the still existing asymmetric relations between the former colonial powers and their "former" colonies and to initiate a permanent debate about the causes of today's conflicts, unjust axes of power, the North/South imbalance, the return of African "things" can and should serve as a medium on both sides, a return of all "things" without discourse would prevent this.
+In order to further address the still existing asymmetric relations between the former colonial powers and their "former" colonies and to initiate a permanent debate about the causes of today's conflicts, unjust axes of power, the North/South imbalance, the return of African "things" can and should serve as a medium on both sides.

 In the name of the voice of my rebellious silence

 In the name of my wordless death buried on the derm of my destiny